 Established in 1998, IPEN is registered as a public interest, non-profit organization in Sweden and is comprised of hundreds of Participating Organizations in over 100 countries, primarily developing and transition countries.
-IPEN brings together leading environmental and public health groups around the world to establish and implement safe chemicals policies and practices that protect human health and the environment around the world.
+IPEN brings together leading environmental and public health groups around the world to establish and implement safe chemicals policies and practices that protect human health and the environment.

 IPEN works in four primary areas:

 Reducing and Eliminating the World’s Most Hazardous Chemicals.